When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Step 1: First, consider what type of at-home sleep test you need.
 The Zmachine Synergy is a type 2 test, which is the most comprehensive kind of at-home test.
 While not everyone requires a comprehensive test, it’s a good choice for people who need information beyond what type 3 and 4 tests provide.

 - Step 3: Read the comprehensive instructions that are included with the device before using the test.
 Unlike other at-home tests, the Zmachine Synergy doesn’t alert users whether or not the study was successful.
 Mail back the test after one night’s use using the included prepaid packaging.
-If you need to retake the test, Singular Sleep will notify you and reissue the test for the cost of shipping.
+If you need to retake the test, The Sleep Doctor will notify you and reissue the test for the cost of shipping.
 You do not need to pay the full test fee to do a second at-home study.

 - Step 5: If you receive a sleep apnea diagnosis, you’ll need to schedule a visit with your physician to discuss your results and treatment plan.
 A prescription is required for any type of OSA treatment, including CPAP therapy.
-If you don’t have a sleep specialist, you can schedule a telehealth visit with Singular Sleep’s health care team.
+If you don’t have a sleep specialist, you can schedule a telehealth visit with the health care team.

 How Do You Set Up and Use the Zmachine Synergy?